-We’re making good progress towards our ambitious target of ensuring that all our plastic packaging is reusable, recyclable or compostable.
+We’re making good of ensuring that all our plastic packaging is reusable, recyclable or compostable.
 Our commitment to remove 100,000 tonnes of plastic packaging entirely is also driving a shift in our packaging formats towards reuse and refill solutions.

 But we’re often asked why we can’t go further and faster.
 One question that keeps coming up is about reusability.

 We’re looking at how to introduce more reusable packaging.
 But there isn’t a one-size-fits-all solution.
 The ways in which people buy and use our products vary hugely from market to market, and even within the same market.
 Finding the right solutions depends on a host of factors.
 Where they live.
 How they shop.
 What they buy.
 Likewise, different product categories may work better on the go than at home.

 Packaging is not just about transport; it also has to deliver on some really important jobs, such as keeping products safe, functional and high quality.
 Developing reusable packaging which delivers an equal, if not superior, user experience has been a design challenge but we're learning from every insight, and improving and evolving our plans.

 We’re doing a lot of work to bring about a refill-reuse revolution as part of our much wider plan to create a circular economy for plastic.
 We have dedicated teams to accelerate this work and we’re investing in pilot programmes all over the world to find out what works.

 We’re encouraging consumers to think of our cleaning and laundry products as a 'bottle for life'.
 For instance, our Cif spray bottles and our OMO 3-litre laundry bottles which are diluted at home with ultra-concentrated refills.